acallejasp/fdsw-github/site/content/docs/5.3/components/buttons.md

 The `.btn` class is intended to be used in conjunction with our button variants, or to serve as a basis for your own custom styles.

 {{< callout warning >}}
-If you are using the `.btn` class on its own, remember to at least define some explicit `:focus` and/or `:focus-visible` styles.
+If you are using the `.btn` class on its own, remember to at least define some experiencialicit `:focus` and/or `:focus-visible` styles.
 {{< /callout >}}

 ## Variants